Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Intergenerational Income Mobility allowing for Measurement Error

-\subsection{Conditional Distribution-Type Results}
+\subsection{Conditional Distribution-type Results}

-The next set of results that we present correspond to the Conditional Distribution-type parameters.
-Because \Cref{ass:te} seems unlikely to hold in the case of intergenerational mobility, we focus on reporting conditional quantiles and conditional distributions as in \Cref{eqn:ycondt,eqn:qcondt}.
+The next set of results that we present corresponds to the Conditional Distribution-type parameters.
 In this section, we primarily compare estimates using our approach that allows for measurement error to estimates of conditional distribution-type parameters that ignore measurement error and come directly from quantile regression estimates of son's income on father's income, son's age, and father's age.

-\Cref{fig:qytx} contains estimates of conditional quantiles (the 10th percentile, median, and 90th percentile) of son's income as a function of father's income where son's age and father's age (both in 1997) are set at their average values in our sample (14 and 42, respectively).
-Estimates of these conditional quantiles are reported at the 10th, 20th, \ldots, and 90th percentiles of father's income.
+\Cref{fig:qytx} contains estimates of conditional quantiles (the 10th percentile, median, and 90th percentile) of son's income as a function of father's income, where son's age and father's age (both in 1997) are set at their average values in our sample (14 and 42, respectively).\footnote{We estimate these conditional quantiles by inverting the sample analog of \Cref{eqn:Fc}, which ensures monotonicity of the conditional quantiles. } Estimates of these conditional quantiles are reported at the 10th, 20th, \ldots, and 90th percentiles of observed father's income.
 These are unequally spaced values of father's income, but they range from about \$18,000 to just over \$96,000.
-Panel (a) contains estimates using our approach that allows for measurement error and Panel (b) contains estimates coming from quantile regression of son's income on father's income and covariates ignoring measurement error.
+Panel (a) contains estimates using our approach that allows for measurement error, and Panel (b) contains estimates coming from quantile regression of son's income on father's income and covariates ignoring measurement error.